quixio/quix-samples/csharp/empty/README.md

 ## Environment Variables

-The code sample uses the following environment variables:
+This code sample uses the following environment variables:

 - **VariableName**: {Description of the variable}
 - **input**: {Description of the variable}